tanmoythander/angular-gulp-boilerplate/README.md

 	gulp server

-you should see the browser window pointing on localhost:3000 (opens another port if uvailable)<br><br>
+you should see the browser window opening address http://localhost:3000 (opens another port if unavailable)<br><br>

 <b>4.
 Serve from build (<b>./_build/</b>) without watch (Build Testing Mode)</b>

 	gulp server-build

-you should see the browser window pointing on localhost:3000 (opens another port if uvailable)<br><br>
+you should see the browser window opening address http://localhost:3000 (opens another port if unavailable)<br><br>

 <h2>Developer Hint</h2>